Connecting to QuickBooks – Troubleshooting

 QuickBooks Pro & Premier

-The following QB Pro/Premier rights are required in order to successfully use our toolS
+The following QB Pro/Premier rights are required in order to successfully use our products

 Set up the user account so that it has full rights to at least Sales & Accounts Receivable, Purchases and Accounts Payable, Time Tracking, Payroll and Employees, Sensitive Accounting Activities, and Sensitive Financial Reports.